squirrelnest/anchorage/README.md

 # Description
-Anchorage is a Rails app dedicated to helping sailors review and find quality anchorages around the world
+Anchorage is a Rails app dedicated to helping sailors find and review anchorages around the world

 # Installation